^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-One of the most difficult problem of modern medicine is facial pain.
-The so-called prozopalgia can be provoked by a number of reasons.
-Sometimes even an experienced specialist does not immediately recognize symptomatology and put a correct diagnosis.
+One of the most difficult problems of modern medicine is considered to be facial pain.
+The so-called prosopalgia can be provoked by a number of reasons.
+Sometimes even an experienced specialist does not immediately manage to recognize the symptoms and make the correct diagnosis.

-Pathologies of the nervous system, eye problems, dentoalveolar disorders, diseases of the ENT organs and many other factors cause facial pain.
+Pathologies of the nervous system, eye problems, dental and jaw disorders, ENT diseases and many other factors cause facial pain.
 For this reason, the patient is examined by doctors of several specializations.

-The most common case is the soreness of a part of the face or the localization in a certain zone.
-The defeat of the face is rare.
+The most common case is pain in a part of the face or localization in a certain area.
+Damage to the entire face is rare.

 • muscle pain;

-• lesions of bone structures of the facial part of the skull, appendages of the nasal sinuses;
+• lesions of the bone structures of the facial part of the skull, paranasal sinuses;

-• diseases of the skin (neoplasms, acne, inflammatory processes, etc.);
+• skin diseases (neoplasms, acne, inflammatory processes, etc.);

-Muscle pain is the result of myofascial pain syndrome, in which mimic, chewing, and also a part of the muscular structures are involved.
-Soreness manifests itself when:
+Muscle pain is a consequence of myofascial pain syndrome, which involves facial, chewing, and part of the muscle structures.
+Pain manifests itself in:

-• violation of the bite, which leads to changes in the masticatory function, increased muscle tension and leads to excessive pressure on the teeth, jaws;
+• malocclusion, which entails changes in chewing function, increased muscle tension and leads to excessive pressure on the teeth and jaws;

-• neuralgia or mental illness.
-Nerve disorders, depressions negatively affect the performance of the nerves of the face, which in turn provokes an excessive increase in muscle tone and facial pain;
+• neuralgia or mental illnesses.
+Nervous disorders and depressions negatively affect the performance of facial nerves, which in turn provokes excessive muscle tone and facial pain;

-• osteochondrosis of the cervical spine is a painful disease radiating to the face area;
+• cervical osteochondrosis is a painful disease that radiates to the facial area;

 • various injuries.

-The bones of the facial region ache more often with the pathologies of the skull that appear as a result:
+The bones of the facial area hurt more often with pathologies of the skull, which appear as a result of:

-• osteomyelitis (a purulent-inflammatory disease of the bones of the face);
+• osteomyelitis (purulent inflammatory disease of the facial bones);

-• various mechanical injuries, injuries.
-The most serious is a fracture of the base of the skull, and a common fracture of the nose;
+• various mechanical injuries, traumas.
+The most serious is a fracture of the base of the skull, and the most common is a broken nose;

-• violations in the temporomandibular joint on the background of joint diseases of an infectious or inflammatory nature, because of increased loads, injuries, malocclusion.
+• disorders in the temporomandibular joint against the background of joint diseases of an infectious or inflammatory nature, due to increased loads, injuries, malocclusion.

-Facial pain accompanies the pathological conditions of the skin.
-Soreness can be caused by youthful acne, allergic reactions, bruises.
-In a separate group of unpleasant sensations are moles, pigments, nevi, considered to be benign entities.
-Their ability to change into cancerous tumors, requires increased attention.
+Facial pain accompanies pathological skin conditions.
+Pain may be caused by acne, allergic reactions, bruises.
+A separate group of unpleasant sensations includes moles, pigments, nevi, considered benign formations.
+Their ability to change into cancerous tumors requires increased attention.
 Be sure to go to the hospital if:

-• changes its color and structure (behind, protrudes, divides, etc.);
+• changes its color and structure (lags behind, protrudes, separates, etc.);

 • is rapidly increasing;

-• a wet or bleeding surface is found.
+• a wet or bleeding surface is detected.

-Neuralgia (tenderness of the facial nerves) are manifested due to the pressure of the developing tumor, enlargement of the convoluted vessel, inflammation.
-Nerve pain on the face is a rare disease, as the facial nerve is responsible for motor activity, and not for sensation.
+Neuralgia (pain in the facial nerves) occurs due to pressure from a developing tumor, expansion of a tortuous vessel, and inflammation.
+Pain in the nerve on the face is a rather rare disease, since the facial nerve is responsible for motor activity, not for sensations.

-Neuralgia of the trigeminal nerve, which provides sensitivity to the face, often spreads to half the face.
-Causing painful conditions of the trigeminal nerve can touch, rubbing parts of clothing, contact with a razor, etc. The maximum prone to nerve tics is the area between the upper lip and nose.
+Trigeminal neuralgia, which provides facial sensitivity, most often affects half of the face.
+Painful conditions of the trigeminal nerve can be caused by touching, rubbing parts of clothing, contact with a razor, etc. The area between the upper lip and nose is most susceptible to nervous tics.

-• the glossopharyngeal nerve - an attack, as a rule, provokes the intake of cold or hot food, affecting the root of the tongue, throat, tonsils and face.
-There may be an increase in the heart rate and even a loss of consciousness;
+• glossopharyngeal nerve - an attack is usually provoked by the intake of cold or hot food, affecting the root of the tongue, throat, tonsils and face.
+Increased heart rate and even loss of consciousness are possible;

-• the upper laryngeal nerve - an attack of soreness is localized in the left or right side of the face, proceeds with coughing, hiccoughing, increased salivation.
-The pain grasps the neck, ear and shoulder area;
+• superior laryngeal nerve - an attack of pain is localized in the left or right side of the face, occurs with coughing, hiccups, increased salivation.
+The pain affects the neck, ear and shoulder area;

-• the pterygopalatine nerve node is located inside the skull.
-A rare disease is manifested by a runny nose, puffiness of the face, lacrimation, redness of the eyes.
-The facial pain covers the ear and maxillary zones, the eye area and teeth;
+• pterygopalatine ganglion - located inside the cranium.
+A rare disease manifested by a runny nose, facial swelling, lacrimation, and red eyes.
+Facial pain affects the ear and jaw areas, eye area, and teeth;

-• The nasociliary nervous nodule is no less a rare disease in which the local tenderness of the eyes and the base of the nose is expressed.
-An unbroken runny nose runs against the background of red eyes and narrowing of the eye gap.
+• Nasociliary ganglion is a rare disease that causes local pain in the eyes and base of the nose.
+A persistent runny nose occurs against the background of reddening of the eyes and narrowing of the eye slit.

 Migraines can also cause pain in one part of the face.
-As doctors say, severe headaches affect women in the range of 20-30 years.
-Attacks of cluster pain always appear abruptly and spasmodically, capturing the orbit zone.
-The disease is common among men who abuse alcohol and smoking.
+As doctors note, women in the 20-30 age range are prone to severe headaches.
+Attacks of cluster pain always occur abruptly and spasmodically, affecting the eye socket area.
+The disease is common among the male population who abuse alcohol and smoke.

-No less frequent causes of facial pain are:
+No less common causes of facial pain are:

-• sinusitis - inflammation of the sinuses of the nose with respiratory disease;
+• sinusitis - inflammation of the sinuses due to a respiratory disease;

 • problems with the vessels on the face.
 For example, vasculitis (an inflammatory process in the vessel wall) manifests itself as a burning pain in the temporal zone and upper jaw.
-Spreading on the vessels of the eyes can lead to blindness.
-Pathologies of the carotid artery (carotidinia), in addition to facial pains, provoke unpleasant sensations in the neck, ears, teeth, and jaw;
+Spreading to the vessels of the eyes can lead to blindness.
+Pathologies of the carotid artery (carotidynia) in addition to facial pain provoke unpleasant sensations in the neck, ears, teeth, jaw;

-• eye diseases - overfatigue, increased visual loads, conjunctivitis, tumors, nerve endings, hormonal disorders.
+• eye diseases – overwork, increased visual stress, conjunctivitis, tumors, diseases of nerve endings, hormonal disorders.

 What is facial pain?

-Facial pains occur as a result of neuralgia of the trigeminal nerve, inflammation of the sinuses of the nose, trauma or degenerative changes in the cervical vertebrae, brain tumors and other painful conditions.
+Facial pain occurs as a result of trigeminal neuralgia, inflammation of the sinuses, injuries or degenerative changes in the cervical vertebrae, brain tumors and other painful conditions.

-Facial pains (prozopalgia) and headaches (cephalgia) include several common syndromes (cluster headaches, STD syndrome, idiopathic stitching pain), since the latter can be referred to both the facial and non-facial region of the head; thus, there is no generally accepted unambiguous boundary between some of these syndromes.
-We partially repeat them in this section in the interest of making a differential diagnosis.
+Facial pain (prosopalgia) and headache (cephalgia) include several common syndromes (cluster headache, SANCTU syndrome, idiopathic stabbing pain), since the latter can be attributed to both the facial and non-facial areas of the head; thus, there is no generally accepted unambiguous boundary between some of these syndromes.
+We partially repeat them in this section in the interests of differential diagnosis.

 Facial pain is a complex problem in the practice of a neurologist.
-For the successful diagnosis and treatment of facial pain, particular features of clinical manifestations and a clear idea of the pathophysiological mechanisms necessary to determine a therapeutic tactic.
-Very relevant and practical for the neurologist are also modern approaches to the classification of facial pain, reflected, in particular, in the latest version of the classification of the International Headache Society (MOGB).
-However, in a number of cases, descriptive characteristics of various forms of facial pains are relevant to the use of their definitions from the classification of the International Pain Association, which in the MOGB classification are either absent or presented too briefly.
-Given that in many cases pain directly in the face is accompanied by painful manifestations in other parts of the head, the use of the term "prosocranialgia" is justified.
+For successful diagnosis and treatment of facial pain, the characteristics of clinical manifestations and a clear understanding of the pathophysiological mechanisms necessary to determine a particular therapeutic tactic are of great importance.
+Modern approaches to the classification of facial pain, reflected, in particular, in the latest version of the classification of the International Headache Society (IHS), are also very relevant and practically significant for a neurologist.
+At the same time, in a number of cases, in the descriptive characteristics of certain forms of facial pain, it is appropriate to use their definitions from the classification of the International Association for the Study of Pain, which are either absent or presented too briefly in the IHS classification.
+Considering that in many cases pain directly in the facial area is accompanied by pain manifestations in other parts of the head, the use of the term "prosocranialgia" is entirely justified.

 Symptoms of facial pain

 As medical practice shows, pain most often affects one half of the face.
-On the patient's condition and his complaints, it is not always immediately possible to recognize the problem.
-Symptomatic pain is so vast and multifaceted that it can confound even an experienced specialist.
-However, for a number of painful manifestations, it is possible to diagnose the disease instantaneously, but some cases require careful study and additional examination.
+It is not always possible to immediately recognize the problem based on the patient's condition and complaints.
+The symptoms of pain are so extensive and multifaceted that they can baffle even an experienced specialist.
+However, based on a number of painful manifestations, it is possible to immediately diagnose the disease, but some cases require careful study and additional examination.

 • increased muscle tension;